trustcrypto/OnlyKey-Firmware/README.md

 The firmware is the software that runs on the OnlyKey itself.
 In order to load firmware follow the instructions in the [User's Guide here](https://docs.crp.to/usersguide.html#loading-onlykey-firmware)

-There are two available editions of the OnlyKey firmware:

-**OnlyKey Standard Edition** The full featured OnlyKey firmware.

-**OnlyKey International Travel Edition** The encryption free OnlyKey firmware (ships globally).

-More information on the difference between the two editions is available [here](https://docs.crp.to/features.html#plausible-deniability-international-travel-edition-and-standard-edition-of-firmware)

 ## Development

 OnlyKey firmware is open source and new features are added with each firmware release.
 A list of of supported features are available [here](https://docs.crp.to/features.html)